 Christmas turkey, fruitcake rocket to space station

-Christmas turkey rocketed toward the International Space Station on December 5.
-The rocket carried cranberry sauce, candied yams and the obligatory fruitcake.
+Christmas turkey rocketed toward the International Space Station on December 5, along with cranberry sauce, candied yams and the obligatory fruitcake.

-The SpaceX booster missed its landing zone on the ground after liftoff and ended up in the sea just a couple of miles offshore.
+The SpaceX booster missed its landing zone on the ground after liftoff, however, and ended up in the sea just a couple of miles offshore.

-Groans filled SpaceX Mission Control in Hawthorne, California.
-Live video showed the first-stage rocket booster spinning out of control, still high above Cape Canaveral.
-It was the company's first missed ground landing.
-Although it has overshot floating barges plenty of times in the past, a ground landing is a tougher feat to pull off.
+Groans filled SpaceX Mission Control in Hawthorne, California, as live video showed the first-stage rocket booster spinning out of control, still high above Cape Canaveral.
+It was the company's first missed ground landing, although it has overshot floating barges plenty of times in the past, a tougher feat to pull off.

-A SpaceX commentator called it a "bummer."
-But it was noted it was secondary to the Falcon 9 rocket's main mission - that was getting the Dragon capsule to orbit.
+A SpaceX commentator called it a "bummer," but noted it was secondary to the Falcon 9 rocket's main mission of getting the Dragon capsule to orbit.

 SpaceX chief Elon Musk said the booster appeared to be undamaged.
-The hydraulic pump for the landing fins apparently stalled, but the engines stabilized the approximately 160-foot-tall booster just in time.
-This allowed for "an intact landing in water!"
-That's what Musk noted via Twitter.
+The hydraulic pump for the landing fins apparently stalled, but the engines stabilized the approximately 160-foot-tall booster just in time, allowing for "an intact landing in water!"
+Musk noted via Twitter.
 "Ships en route to rescue Falcon," he tweeted.

 SpaceX's 12 previous ground landings — dating back to 2015 — all were successful.
 Altogether, the company has recovered 32 boosters following liftoff — 33 once this one is towed back, said Hans Koenigsmann, a SpaceX vice president.
 He did not know if it could be reused.

-Koenigsmann said the booster deliberately avoided land after sensing a problem, a built-in safety feature.
-It even managed to touch down upright in the Atlantic, atop its landing legs.
+Koenigsmann said the booster deliberately avoided land after sensing a problem, a built-in safety feature, and even managed to touch down upright in the Atlantic, atop its landing legs.

 "Public safety was well protected here," he told reporters.

-The disappointment was offset by the successful flight of the Dragon capsule and its 5,600 pounds (2,500 kilograms) of cargo.
-It reached the space station December 8.
+The disappointment was offset by the successful flight of the Dragon capsule and its 5,600 pounds (2,500 kilograms) of cargo, which reached the space station December 8.

 "What a great day for a launch," said Kennedy Space Center director Bob Cabana.
 Twenty years ago, Cabana commanded the shuttle mission that carried up the first U.S. part of the space station.

-Besides smoked turkey breast and all the other fixings for Christmas dinner, the delivery included 40 mice and 36,000 worms.
-These were for aging and muscle studies.
+Besides smoked turkey breast and all the other fixings for Christmas dinner, the delivery included 40 mice and 36,000 worms for aging and muscle studies.